 How long does it take to get my story published on The Mighty?

-It can take up to two weeks for your story to get reviewed by a Mighty editor and then a month or more for it to be published.
+It can take up to three months for your story to get reviewed by a Mighty editor and then up to six months to be published.
 If your story is timely, you’ll be able to mark it as such during the submission process.

 What if the story I submitted originally appeared on my blog or another website?